-No table of contents entries found.CONTENTS

-Page 2 Contents & Introduction

-Page 3 Working with Lowestoft Town Council

-Page 4 Starting a group

-Page 7 Running a group

-Page 8 Applying for funding

-Page 9 Training

-Page 10 Sample agendas

-Page 11 Sample minutes

-Page 13 Sample constitution

 INTRODUCTION

-This pack has been put together as a set of guidelines for members of the community to work with Lowestoft Council and set up their own “Friends of” groups, assisting to enhance and promote the use of parks, green spaces and community buildings across Lowestoft.
+This pack has been put together as a set of guidelines for members of the community to work with Lowestoft Town Council (LTC) and set up their own “Friends of” groups, assisting to enhance and promote the use of parks, green spaces and community buildings across Lowestoft.

-For many years Lowestoftians have felt as though their local park or green space has been neglected and they have been unable to do anything about it.
-As a new council, we want to change that situation.
-Setting up a group gives all members of the community the chance to develop their local park, green space or community building in line with the needs of the community.
-Being a “Friend” is an excellent way of ensuring that facilities or events and activities are provided for your local community.
+For many years local people may feel as though their local park or green space has been neglected and they have been unable to do anything about it.
+As a new council, we want to change these community assets.
+Setting up a group gives members of the community the chance to develop their local park, green space or community building in line with the needs of the community.
+Being a “Friend” is an excellent way of improving facilities or events and activities in your local community.
 Although this is sometimes hard work the rewards are more than worth the effort.

 This pack explains the basic stages of starting up a group, organising your first meeting, sources of funding which may be of use in reaching your groups aims and objectives and finally a list of useful contacts.
 If you do feel you need any help or would like answers to ask any questions please do not hesitate to contact us on the details below.
 We will be able to put you in contact with other “Friends of” groups who may have similar experiences when starting up as well as one of our staff who can assist you.